Jan Verkade: Brittany and Verkade's conversion

 At the time of Gauguin's departure for Tahiti, April 1891, Verkade met Mogens Ballin, who joined Verkade and Sérusier in a sojourn in Brittany, where Paul had worked at Pont-Aven in the preceding years.
 Responding to the landscape and the embedded religious customs of the country people, and urged on by Sérusier's spiritual expositions, Verkade's religious feelings grew.
 At Huelgoat he became withdrawn and meditative, attending Mass for the first time.
 After some time at Le Pouldu, he went home to Amsterdam for four months, immersed in Balzac's Seraphita, and first read through the Credo while listening to Bach's Mass in B Minor.
 Sérusier visited, and they returned to Paris together.

-Verkade exhibited with the Nabis in the 'Indépendents' Exhibition of March 1892.
+Verkade exhibited with the Nabis in the 'Indépendants' Exhibition of March 1892.
 Nabi gatherings at Ranson's studio continued, but he soon returned to Saint-Nolff, armed with a Bible, a Catechism, Edouard Schuré's Les Grands Initiés (at Sérusier's recommendation) and the Confessions of St Augustine.
 Resuming work, he read Schuré thoroughly and realised its insufficiency for him.
 At Saint-Nolff he and Ballin grew towards Catholicism together: Verkade took formal instruction and was baptized at Vannes.

 Italy

 Verkade and Ballin next travelled to Italy, staying first in Florence, and visiting Siena, Pisa and Pistoia.
 Deeply attracted by the life of the Franciscan monastery at Fiesole, and by the Franciscan ideal, Ballin was baptized (as 'Francesco') there, and they sought a period of residency.
-They were directed to Rome to seek assent, where they saw much and fell under the City's spell.
+They were directed to Rome to seek assent, where they saw much and fell under the city's spell.
 Returning north by way of Assisi they awaited permission from the Provincial.
 Sérusier was then in Florence, and was surprised by, but not unappreciative of their conversion.
 Suddenly Ballin was recalled to Denmark for military service, and in May 1893 Verkade undertook his months of retreat at Fiesole alone.
 He found deep refreshment in the monastic life, peace in the order of holy service, and simplicity of heart and faith among the residents.
 While there he painted two murals, including one of St Francis, and heard warm reports of the artist-monks of Beuron.